ilmaria/design_www/README_GIT.md

 # [Setup](../../) | [Development](README_DEV.md) | [Git Guide](README_GIT.md)

 ## Coding a new feature
-If you use your git GUI client to do these steps then you can ignore the commands written in here.
+If you use your git GUI client to do these steps, then you can ignore the commands written in here.

 1. First pull latest changes from `master` branch.